-Registration is required prior to submission.
-OJP strongly encourages registering with Grants.gov several weeks before the deadline for application submission.
-The deadline for applying for funding under this announcement is 11:59 p.m. eastern time on July 7, 2011.
-Please see the "How to Apply" section, page 12 for more details.
-Please note that while the deadline for submission is 11:59 p.m. eastern time on July 7, 2011, staff assistance through the BJA Justice Information Center is only available until 8:00 p.m. eastern time (see "Contact Information" on the title page for more information about BJA's Justice Information Center).
+Applicants must register with Grants.gov prior to submitting an application.
+OJP encourages applicants to register several weeks before the application submission deadline.
+The deadline to apply for funding under this announcement is 11:59 eastern time on March 15, 2012.
+See the "How To Apply" section on page 14 for details.
+Please note that while the deadline for submission is 11:59 p.m. eastern time on March 15, 2012, staff assistance through the BJA Justice Information Center is only available until 8:00 p.m. eastern time (see "Contact Information" on the title page for more information about BJA's Justice Information Center).